alexhkurz/algorithm-analysis-2023/lecture-by-lecture.md

 To convince you that the *problem specific language* we created occupies the sweet spot between problem and implementation, compare Slides 4-5 above with Slides 2-3 of an [Implementation of Unification in Haskell](logic-programming/slides/LP4b-unification.pdf)

 Finally, we learn how [resolution](logic-programming/slides/LP5-resolution.pdf) works and how to draw SLD-trees.
+The algorithm is described on slides 1-5, followed by a number of examples.

 To test your understanding of unification and resolution answer the questions of the [Worksheet](logic-programming/worksheet.pdf).